malsadig/crowdstrike-hw/README.md

 ### Design directions considered and rejected & why

 1. I considered making the code a Spring Boot application with an embedded web server.
 This would have allowed the user to run the code and then hit the server's GET (or likely POST) endpoints with the URLs.
 This would also allow multiple requests within the same run.
 However, this was rejected for a few reasons, the primary being that this would make the program much more bulky for not that much gain in functionality.
 The assignment description stated to reduce dependencies, and depending on SpringBoot and its host of associated libraries would not be in line with that.
 2. I considered using a third party library to parse the CSVs (like Apache Commons CSV or OpenCSV), but in the end I opted to write my own code for two reasons 1) to reduce dependencies as much as possible, 2) to have more fine-grained flexibility and control over the implementation of the process.
-This assumes that the CSVs are comma-delimited. this could be a faulty assumption depending on how new/other CSVs are created, but this seems to be a fair assumption for now. this would need to be expanded to accommodate more delimiter types if the csv were to be different.
+This assumes that the CSVs are comma-delimited. this could be a faulty assumption depending on how new/other CSVs are created, but this seems to be a fair assumption for now.
+This would need to be expanded to accommodate more delimiter types if the csv were to be different.
-3. I considered writing a custom sorting and median calculation algorithm, but rejected this idea due Java's sort functionality working fine for in memory calculation.
+3. I considered writing a custom sorting and median calculation algorithm, but rejected this idea due to Java's sort functionality working fine for in memory calculation.
 However, this would not work in the case of a much larger dataset that could not be computed in memory.
 4. I considered having separate systems for retrieving the data and for processing, such as Apache Kafka's pubsub model - however this was rejected due to being overkill for the assignment.
 This level of modularity and separation of tasks would be good for a larger, distributed system though.
 5. I considered using a fixed sized thread pool.
 I rejected this in favor of a cached thread pool to accommodate the variable count of URLs.
 So long as the max heap is not overflown, the cached thread pool should allow for faster processing of a number of URLs larger than a potential fixed thread pool size.
 6. I considered having a lot more error/debug reporting and logging, but I opted to have the minimal output necessary as described in the assignment description.
-To compromise on this, I created a `CsvFileStatus` object that I pretty print in order to show any potential problems with each URL.
+To compromise on this, I created a `CsvFileStatus` enum that I pretty print in order to show any potential problems with each URL.
 This kept the verbosity to a minimum while still printing valuable information to the user.

 ---